 Put ’empty other text boxes’ and Save it.

 You can use those Client ID and Client Secret to your code for Google Cloud Print.

-In this blog, we commissioned setting and configure Google Cloud Print while using it through API.
+In this blog, we commissioned setting and configuring Google Cloud Print while using it through API.
 Google Cloud Print using API extends the functionality of your serverless architecture by making your cloud printing or industry printing highly available across all platforms.
-Want to learn more and integrate Google Cloud Print with your technology stacks and cloud environments?
+Want to learn more and integrate Google Cloud Print and DEV IT’s cloud application development services?
 Get in touch with us today!

 Latest posts by Anish Bhut (see all)

 - Bit Bucket Pipeline - July 16, 2019